Time to read: 8 mins

 2. Spider Plant

 They are very easy to look after and are perfect for people who are not good with plants.
-All they need is bright but indirect sunlight and soil that can drain well.
+All Spider plants need is bright but indirect sunlight and soil that can drain well.
 They need to be watered but can’t have soggy soil.
 These plants tend to attract cat’s attention due to their long leaves and the fact that it is slightly hallucinogenic.

 Orchids of all kinds are safe to have around pets.
 Caring for an orchid can be complicated.
-They require a lot of water, need to be dried out between each watering and need a lot of humidity.
+They require a lot of water, need to be dried out between each watering and require a lot of humidity.

 These colourful plants are easy to look after both indoors and in a garden.
 They need light without direct sun, the soil needs to be moist but make sure not to drown them and it needs to be able to drain.

 For this plant to survive they are going to need soil that is rich, bright light and watering fairly regularly.
 This is one of the few statement plants that are safe to have around pets.
-Similar ones like a Weeping Fig or Elephant’s Ears are toxic.
+Similar plants like a Weeping Fig or Elephant’s Ears are toxic.

 6. Areca Palm